wmde/banner-screenshots/README.md

 a metadata file is invalid, the metadata worker will show a log message and ignore the file.

+## Commands for Troubleshooting

+### Check if the containers are running

+	docker-compose ps

+The container state should be "Up".

+### Check if the banner-shots directory is mounted into the container

+	docker-compose exec screenshot_worker_1 ash -c 'ls -al'

+The directory listing should show the `banner-shots` directory with an owner of `node`.

+### Check if the workers are doing something

+You can get a unified stream of log output (with timestamps) by running

+	docker-compose logs -tf

+By default, the workers should start with the `--verbose` flag (see `entrypoint` in the `docker-compose` file).

+### Show queue and message count

+	docker-compose exec rabbitmq bash -c 'rabbitmqctl list_queues'

 ## Local development

 See [DEVELOPMENT](DEVELOPMENT.md)